mikesmullin/dst-base-mod/README.md

 The point of doing that is:
 - Strong typing (like Java, or C++)
 - Interface declaration; by describing the DST API using strongly typed interfaces, I am simultaneously documenting it and making my code more reliable.
 - These reduce development cycle time, as fewer cycles are wasted to a class of runtime errors (mainly typos and syntax errors)
+  (That's important because it takes a loong time to restart DST every time you want to test a 1-letter change in the code.)

 You can learn more about Haxe at https://haxe.org/